espressotoexpressions/RandomNameGenerator/README.md

 Have section that shows the previous 5 names that were pulled from  Random Name Generator.

-// Person who Peer Reviewed your assignment:
+// Person who Peer Reviewed your assignment: Bowen Henry
+Review: Wow, this looks incredible!
+The styling is so well done and your code runs perfectly.
+I have no critiques.
+Great job!